AvashnaGovender/Tacotron/README.md

 > python preprocess.py --hp_file hp_JE.py

-This extract mels from wavs and dumps your linguistic features in a pickle file in the location specified by **datapath** in hparams.py.
+This extracts mels from wavs and dumps your linguistic features in a pickle file in the location specified by **datapath** in hparams.py.

 To train the model: